-This is an opportunity for students to demonstrate the knowledge they have acquired in the program.
-Students must compose thoughtful and deep essays that reflect their ability to synthesize and apply the material they have learnt in their seminars to concrete situations.
+This is an opportunity for M.A. students to demonstrate the knowledge they have acquired in the program.
+Students must compose two thoughtful and deep essays that reflect their ability to synthesize and apply the material they have learned in their seminars to concrete situations.
 The exam is a take-home and is submitted electronically to the department coordinator.

-Students are given two weeks to complete their exam which is given in week 12 of the semester.
+Students receive their exams during the second week of the semester and are given ten weeks to complete their exam.
 They must pass both essays to pass the exam.
 They are expected to incorporate an interdisciplinary approach to their answers and demonstrate

 The exam consists of two 12-15 page essays each.
 Students must quote and cite their sources which should include a range of texts (books, monographs and peer-reviewed articles).
 The specific questions vary, but in general, they consist of the following:

 - This first question asks them to look at three scholarly frameworks dealing with the Chicana/o and Latina/o experience in the USA.

 - The second question asks them to solve a problem dealing with social justice and inequities in a specific area.
 Students have to provide an expert’s perspective on the problem, describe the role of the researcher and his/her subjects, and provide evidence for their discussion.